Here we have compiled some of the most common stain removal tips to help any homeowner. Carpet

 Vomit can be a difficult stain to deal with.
 Due to the purging of acids in the stomach, it can really stain a carpet.
 If you catch it when it is wet, try pouring cornstarch over the area.
 It will absorb all the liquid and should easily remove.
 If the stain has sat for a while, white vinegar will work best.
 Always use a blotting motion and never scrub and grind down into the carpet.
 If white vinegar alone will not budge the stain, try pouring baking soda and vinegar together.
 The bubbling action will eat away at the stain and remove it quickly.

-Having carpets is a great way to keep your house warm and to feel great beneath your feet.
+these Stain Removal Tips help any Having carpets is a great way to keep your house warm and to feel great beneath your feet.
 However, when stains appear, it takes plenty of work to get them out.
 For everyday stains, you should be able to handle yourself.
 However, when you have a stubborn stain that needs professional intervention, give us a call.
+We hope this article, “Stain Removal Tips” will help you with future spills and stains.